 100 days of shapes is another great way to commemorate such an important day and easy enough for little hands to do (with the help of an adult).

-This little dude certainly deserves a thumbs up for his clever 100 days of thumb prints idea!
+This little dude certainly deserves a double thumbs up for his clever collection of thumb prints idea!

 The first year of school may only be a small milestone in the ocean of learning but it is such a big step.
 And showcasing 100 fish swimming in a fish bowl is a great way to celebrate.

 These are only some of the countless ways to celebrate 100 days of school.
-Design a picture with 100 buttons, craft a bug with 100 legs, write your child’s name using 100 bricks of Lego, create a necklace using 100 beads or pieces of pasta or bake a cake with 100 sprinkles on top.
+Design a picture with 100 buttons, write your child’s name using 100 bricks of LEGO, create a necklace using 100 beads or pieces of pasta or bake a cake with 100 sprinkles on top.
 There’s no end of ways you can celebrate this milestone in your child’s school life.